Fios-Quest/YouTube-Scripts/src/space/hof.md

 The return parameter is a String.

-If we know the signature of a function, we store a pointer to its location in memory with a function pointer.
+### pointers 3

-So we could define a type for a function pointer like this.
+The type of a function pointer is actually just this information writen like this.

+This is basically th function header written without any names.

-And we can set a variable of that type to point at our function.
+We can set a variable of that type to point at our function.

 Now, we wouldn't normally need to do this inline like this because Rust can infer the type of the function pointer.